zpydr/gnome-shell-extension-taskbar/README.md

 GNOME Shell Extension TaskBar is free software and released under the GNU General Public License (GPL)
 https://www.gnu.org/licenses/

-TaskBar displays icons of running applications on the top panel.
+TaskBar displays icons of running applications on the top panel or alternatively on a new bottom panel.
 Activate, minimize or close tasks with a simple click.
-TaskBar is a dock-like windows list on the top bar.
+TaskBar is a dock-like windows list on the top/bottom bar.

 Options:
 Desktop button - toggle desktop view